Get Annual Production Insurance (DICE)

 General Liability Insurance provides coverage for bodily injury to Third Parties (3rd parties are non-cast and non-crew members such as bystanders or spectators).
 For example, let’s say your production company is filming at a museum and taped electrical wiring onto the floor.
 An outside museum visitor walks by, trips over the wiring and breaks his/her arm.
 This bystander can sue your production company for bodily injury.

-Third-Party Property Damage covers the physical damage or loss to your property while in the care, custody or control of the insured (the production company renting filming locations).
+Third-Party Property Damage covers the physical damage or loss to property while in the care, custody or control of the insured (the production company renting filming locations).
 It can also cover loss of use (to the location owner).
 Under the General Liability Insurance policy, some carriers provide Property of Others Insurance coverage for rented property, if the rental agreement is seven consecutive days or less.
 Other carriers exclude this altogether.

 Rented Equipment and/or Props, Sets, and Wardrobe